Egg Wash for Baking

 Substitute for Egg Wash

-There are several subsitutues for egg wash such as using milk, cream, oil, butter, or even honey or agave thinned out with some milk.
+There are several substitutes for egg wash including milk, oil, butter, or even honey thinned out with milk.
 All of these options will give varying final results as far as the shine and final color.

 How to Store

-If you don’t use all of your egg wash for your bake, you can store it in an airtight container in the refrigerator for 3 days.
-I often just throw it into my scrambled eggs the next day.
+Leftover egg wash can be stored in an airtight container in the refrigerator for up to 3 days.
+I often throw it into my scrambled eggs the next day.
 But if you will be baking again in a few days, then you will have it ready to go!

 Basic Egg Wash Recipe

-This is a basic egg wash recipe that can be used to brush on scones, pie crusts, breads, and pastries.
+This is a basic egg wash recipe that can be used to brush on scones, pie crusts, breads, and pastries to give them a shiny, golden finish.

 Ingredients